yegor256/takes/README.md

 }
 ```

-More complex integration testing examples you can find in one
+More complex integration testing examples can be found in one
-of the open source projects that are using Take, for example:
+of the open source projects that use Takes, for example:
 [rultor.com][rultor-code].

 ## A Bigger Example